hellflame/argparse/README.md

 #### 3.DefaultValue

-If the argument is not passed from arguments array (like `os.Args`), default value can be passed to continue, [eg](examples/yt-download/main.go)
+If the argument is not passed from arguments array (like `os.Args`), default value can be passed to continue. [example](examples/yt-download/main.go)

 ```go
 parser.Int("", "playlist-start", &argparse.Option{